 – Subscription management – You can subscribe to streaming services, mobile apps, books, magazines, and more through the Play Store and manage your subscriptions and payments in one place.

 – Offers and deals – The Play Store regularly features discounts, coupons, refunds, premium promotions, and more on apps, games, movies, TV shows, books, music, etc. You can get great deals by checking the dedicated deals section.

 – Family library – You can add family members and share apps, games, movies, books, etc. purchased from the Play Store with them.
 Up to 6 family members can use shared content.

 – Contact support – If you face any issues using the Google Play Store, you can chat with Google Play support to get help or contact them through phone or email.

 – Available worldwide – The Google Play Store is available in over 130 countries and supports 22 languages.
 You can access the content suitable for your location.

 That covers the key highlights of the Google Play Store.

-Once you’ll get that, make sure to click on the INSTALL button in order to install the application.
-Once the application will be installed, now, you’re ready to use it.
+Once you get that, make sure to click on the INSTALL button in order to install the application.
+Once the application is installed, now, you’re ready to use it.
 Care should be taken that PlayStore allows you to install the application on your mobile internal storage.

 If you want to install your application on an external SD card then you need to read the article carefully.